-Growing Groceries: Raising the Broccoli, Cabbage, and Kale Family
+Growing Groceries: Raising the Broccoli and Buckwheat Families

-Includes broccoli, cabbage, kale, cauliflower, mustard, Brussels sprouts, and other members of the Brassica family.
-Discussion includes variety selection, cultural requirements, common diseases and pests.
+The Brassica family includes broccoli, cabbage, kale, cauliflower, mustard, Brussels sprouts, horseradish, sea kale while the buckwheat (Polygonaceae) family includes rhubarb and sorrel.
+Discussion includes variety selection, cultural requirements, common diseases, and pests.

 Speaker: Diane Decker-Ihle has been a Snohomish County Master Gardener since 1990 and an avid gardener most of her life.
 She helped establish the WSU Extension Snohomish County Growing Groceries Program in 2009 and has been teaching Growing Groceries classes ever since.
 She has been an advisor for several community gardens and managed her church’s food bank garden for many years.
 With B.S. degrees in biology and medical technology, Diane enjoys learning the science behind the sustainable gardening techniques she teaches.